Businesses required to collect sales tax must know the correct sales tax rate to apply when they sell taxable goods and services.

 Jurisdiction reporting codes and rate changes

 When you file your sales and use tax returns, you must report the sales tax collected for each jurisdiction separately.
 The Tax Department has assigned a specific reporting code for tax due for each local jurisdiction, which allows for proper accounting of the tax collected.
-The reporting code changes whenever the rate in a jurisdiction changes.
-While you are responsible for using the correct jurisdiction code, as long as you use the sales tax returns available from the Tax Department for the reporting period you are filing, either from our Web site or through Web File, the correct codes and rates will be provided to you.
+As long as you use Sales Tax Web File or use the sales tax returns available from the Tax Department for the reporting period you are filing, the correct codes and rates will be provided to you.